settlelinecompany-commits/settleline-next/content/services/comprehensive-planning.md

 # Comprehensive Tax & Financial Planning

-Our comprehensive tax and financial planning service provides complete support for your US-India transition, covering all aspects of tax optimization, investment planning, and ongoing compliance.
+Our comprehensive tax and financial planning service provides complete support for your cross-border transition, covering all aspects of tax optimization, investment planning, and ongoing compliance.

 ## What's Included